hie-dave/lpjg-gui/python/README.md

   `ConsoleOutputHelper()` and skip writing custom classes.
 - To customise behavior, subclass the provided bases rather than implementing .NET interfaces directly.

+- Parameter values for `TopLevelParameter` and `BlockParameter` are string typed.
+Convert numeric or boolean values with `str(...)` when building simulation lists programmatically.

 ## Example Usage